San Francisco

 Women’s Health

 Julie understands how the biomechanics of the pelvis and spine affect the pelvic organs and vice versa.
-In Manual Osteopathy, the uterus is a reference point for the pelvic ring and when it is out of alignment, a cascade of adaptation and compensation patterns occur leading to postural changes and associated pains and symptoms.
+A cascade of adaptation and compensation patterns can occur leading to postural changes and associated pains and symptoms.

 Treatments focus on pressure regulation, blood flow and organ function.
 The nervous system is also balanced via gentle manipulations of the skull, spine and sacrum.
 Additionally, Julie offers complimentary solutions, such as postural and lifestyle adjustments, for women to heal and feel empowered and reconnected with their bodies.